Welcome! It should take a few minutes to set up everything and be ready to go!

 - If you have a local AWS profile (i.e. to be used with AWS CLI) Practicus AI setup can use this directly.

-Similar to our Windows app being available on Microsoft app store, our cloud worker nodes are available on AWS marketplace.
+Similar to our Windows app being available on Microsoft app store, our cloud workers are available on AWS marketplace.
 This gives our users "there's an app for that!" type experience, but for AI in the cloud.

 Any time you need to do AI in the cloud, you can just click a button in the Practicus AI app, and we will create the cloud capacity of your choice.
 And also shut it down with a click when you no longer need it, saving on cost.,